RomanMerkushin/DistanceMatching/README.md

 1. Close Unreal Engine editor.
 2. Copy DistanceMatching directory to the Plugins folder at the root of the project.
-3. ReGenerate the Visual Studio project files.
+3. Regenerate the Visual Studio project files.
 4. Open Visual Studio solution file and compile it.
 5. Open your project and enable the DistanceMatching plugin.